Board game nights are one of my favorite things to do, but it only takes one bad apple to ruin an otherwise awesome session.

 1. Pick a Game Everyone Will Enjoy

-That's a compromise worth making to ensure fun times.
-If you really want to play those other games, find a separate group that enjoys them.
+That's a compromise worth making if it'll ensure fun times.
+Want to play those other games?
+Find a separate group that enjoys them.

 2. Don't Like That Game?
 Sit Out

-3. Don't Abandon Games Halfway Through
+3. Don't Abandon Games Halfway

 4. Watch How-to-Play Videos Beforehand

-Of course, this is only possible if you know there's going to be a new game at the next session.
+Of course, this is only possible if you know there's going to be a new game at the next session and you know what that game is.
 If no one tells you ahead of time, you're off the hook.

 5. Be Gracious Toward Mistakes

 If someone makes a mistake, give them the benefit of the doubt, even if they've played the game a few times before.
 What's the harm in being kind?
 It's only a game, after all.

 6. Helping Is OK, Quarterbacking Isn't

-7. Treat Cards and Components With Respect
+7. Treat Cards and Pieces With Respect

 Never bend, warp, or crease cards!
 If it's subconscious and you can't help it, buy a card holder.
 Otherwise, don't be surprised if people don't want to play with you anymore.

 8. Phones Stay Hidden or Silent

-Time practicalities aside, it's simply rude to divide your attention between a social experience (the board game) and a private experience (browsing your phone).
+Time practicalities aside, it's just rude to divide your attention between a social experience (the board game) and a private experience (browsing your phone).

 9. Never Play While Hungry

 Hunger while gaming can lead to rash decisions, flared tempers, and soured nights.
-As a group, you should all agree to eat beforehand or make it clear that snacks and refreshments will be served during game night.
+As a group, you should all agree to eat beforehand—or make it clear that snacks and refreshments will be served during game night.

 10. Speak Up, Don't Simmer

-Don't bottle it up, sit on it, and explode at a later date—most of the time, the result will be you being kicked out of the gaming group regardless of how justified your frustrations were.
+Don't bottle it up, sit on it, and explode later on.
+Most of the time, the result will be that you get kicked out of the gaming group no matter how justified your frustrations were.